QubesOS/qubes-posts/2016-06-18-qubes-OS-3-2-rc1-has-been-released.md

 author: Marek Marczykowski-Górecki
 ---
 Today we're releasing the first release candidate of Qubes 3.2.
-This release, similar to 3.1, is mostly focused on hardware compatibility.
+This release, similar to 3.1, is mostly focused on hardware compatibility and improved usability.
 But as usual, there are also some new features.
 Major highlights for this release are:

 1. Major enhancements to management/pre-configuration.
-Now, it is not only possible to create VMs and set their properties, but you can also configure the insides of systems!
-This enables many more interesting use cases, like setting up new customized templates automatically.
+Now, it is not only possible to create VMs and set their properties, but you can also configure the insides of the VMs!
+This enables many more interesting use-cases, like setting up new customized templates automatically.
 We don't have any finished, out-of-the-box configurations using this new feature yet, but we already have some preliminary versions of some of them, for example: